spookyboogy/Leo-Gallery/README.md

 - [x] change button and window shadows to blue or use a different polished style
 - [x] maybe use ⓘ or icon of ⓘ in "About" button
 - [ ] implement lazy loading, figure out why loading gets interrupted
+- [ ] figure out how to detect dark-mode-preffered of useragent to use dark version of github icon

 non-site related
 - [ ] update usb backup with rotated/data photoscans with appropriate naming convention